eslint/archive-website/docs/developer-guide/development-environment.md

 ### Build Scripts

-ESLint has several build scripts that help with various parts of development.
+ESLint has several build scripts that help with various parts of the development.

 #### npm test